The old man who played chess

 I will always remember those good old days when the old man was in his right mind and happy to kick my ass in a chess game while drinking the cheap American beer and I was just a young asshole trying to figure out my life, hating on the world and trying to become a writer.
 I am sure somewhere deep inside; he is still thinking about his next move, his next checkmate, and I still suck at chess.

-One thought on “The old man who played chess
+13 thoughts on “The old man who played chess

 Leave a Reply